What is Stress Intensification Factor or SIF?

-Every piping Engineer who possess a little basic of Piping Stress Analysis theory must be aware of the term SIF or Stress Intensification Factor.
+The term SIF (Stress Intensification Factor) is too confusing for many of the piping engineers.
+That’s why the following article is taken to explain the bend SIFs in simple language.
+Every piping Engineer who possesses a little basic of the Piping Stress Analysis theory must be aware of the term SIF or Stress Intensification Factor.
 The term indicates a multiplier of Bending and Torsional stresses.
-This Intensifier acts local to a piping Component ( tees, elbows, bends, Olets, etc) and Its value depends on component geometry.
-The minimum value of SIF is 1.0.
-It is widely used by piping stress engineers in places where the actual stress calculation is quite difficult due to its difficult geometry (Varying thickness, cross section, curvature etc) as unlike straight Pipes the simple Beam theory is not applicable.
-So in this situation it is required to assume additional stresses by suitably incorporating a SIF.
+This Intensifier acts locally to a piping Component ( tees, elbows, bends, Olets, etc) and Its value depends on component geometry.
+The minimum value of the SIF is 1.0.
+It is widely used by piping stress engineers in places where the actual stress calculation is quite difficult due to its difficult geometry (Varying thickness, cross-section, curvature, etc) as, unlike straight Pipes, the simple Beam theory is not applicable.
+So in this situation, it is required to assume additional stresses by suitably incorporating a SIF.
 The following article will provide an example of SIF calculation of piping elbow or piping bends following process piping code ASME B31.3.

-Stress Intensification Factor for a Piping Bend/Elbow:
+Stress Intensification Factor for a Piping Bend/Elbow

 - The process piping code ASME B 31.3 provides a simple formula to calculate the SIF of a bend or elbow.
 As per that code